sdttttt/sdttttt/README.md

 Hi, I am a bricklayer, on the Internet.
 I often deal with distributed network programming.
 At the same time, I also like refactoring and design.
 Coding is an art.
 I like to build software with the simplest design.

-Recently, I am a little obsessed with DevOps.
+Recently, I have been studying the encryption algorithm.

 ## Have you done anything notable?